Wetsuits – A Must for OCR Events

 So don’t be caught in the medical tent being pulled from your obstacle course race due to hypothermia.
 Definitely consider getting a wetsuit!

-Robert is wearing a Men’s blueseventy REACTION Long John wetsuit in the image to the left.
+Robert is wearing a Men’s blueseventy REACTION Long John wetsuit in the image to the right.